 Given how powerful it is said to be for reducing pain, I knew I had to try it for this column.
 I’ve been dealing with migraines since I was 17, and I’ve had some terrible neck pain for the past couple of months, so I wanted to see if all the hype was warranted.
 As any chronic pain sufferer will tell you, there’s no shortage of products out there claiming to rid you of your agony or, at the very least, minimize it.
 I’ve tried a lot of them, only to be disappointed by how ineffective they were.
 Although I manage just fine with the painkillers I’ve been prescribed by my doctor, it’s nice having other means of treating it without having to take a pill every time I have a flare up.

 So it’s safe to say, I had high expectations for the Lord Jones CBD Lotion.
 Did I think it would rid me of all of my pain and banish my migraines?
 No. I wasn’t over my head.
-Still, I was filled with glee once I got my hands on it.
+Still, I was filled with glee once I got my hands on it, having heard it was the best CBD lotion.
 Packaged in a sleek white bottle emblazoned with the Lord Jones logo on the front, it looks incredibly chic.
 The same day it arrived to my house, I pumped a little of the medicinal-smelling white velvety cream on my hands and rubbed it on the back of my stiff neck.
 By the next hour, I had more range of movement and could freely move my head.
 “Is this it — have I found the magical cure?”
 I said out loud.
 (Yes, I talk to myself.
 Don’t judge!)

 Four more uses later, I discovered that was simply a placebo effect.
 I wanted it to work so badly that I tricked my brain into thinking it did, when it reality, my neck stiffness likely just wore off in time.
 The exercises I was doing in bed probably helped a bit, too.
 After that initial test run, every time I rubbed some of the lotion on aching parts of body in hopes of feeling of better didn’t provide results — I waited and waited, but the pain still remained, albeit slightly reduced.
 I did, however, enjoy the slight cooling sensation I felt after each application, but it never last longer than a couple of minutes.